-To start setting up your A/B test campaign, click on New Campaign under Campaigns tab, locate Email A/B test and click on Create this test button.
+To start setting up your A/B Subject line or Sender's name and email test campaign, click on New Campaign under the Campaigns tab, locate Subject line A/B test and click on Create this test button.

-Once you click it, you brought to the setup wizard.
+Once you click it, you'll be brought to the setup wizard.
 Here you can change all settings for your A/B campaign.

 Once you complete everything within the Settings tab, click NEXT STEP to move forward.

-Template step allows you to choose the template you are going to be working with on your campaign.
+The template step allows you to choose the template you are going to be working with on your Campaign.
 It is the same step you encounter with regular campaigns, so feel free to select your favorite template or one of your saved ones.
-You can change the template chosen before you send your campaign.
+You can change the template chosen before you send your Campaign.

 This step allows you to edit all the content on your newsletter.
-As both A and B versions will be using the same content, you only need to add it once.
-This step does not differ from the regular campaign, and you can use all the same settings you find there.
+As both A and B versions will be using the same content in the Subject line A/B test campaign, you only need to add it once.
+This step does not differ from the regular Campaign, and you can use all the same settings you find there.
 Once you complete everything within the content set up, click Next to move forward.

-Once you have your content ready, selection of your recipients follows.
+Once you have your content ready, the selection of your recipients follows.
 You can choose to send to all subscribers or particular segments.
-Regardless of which option you select, A and B version will be sent to randomly chosen contacts from the chosen segments.
-Make sure your chosen segment has 10 contacts or more; otherwise A/B testing is not available.
+Regardless of which option you select, the A and B versions will be sent to randomly chosen contacts from the chosen segments.
+Make sure your chosen segment has ten contacts or more.
+Otherwise, A/B testing is not available.
 Once you complete everything within it, click NEXT STEP.

 A/B settings step allows you to choose your preferences for your testing campaign.
 First, you can select the size of your test group.
 We suggest going with 25/25/50, but you can go as low as 10/10/80 or as high as 50/50.
-In such case (50/50) there will be no winner campaign and both versions will be sent to an equal amount of recipients.
+In such a case (50/50), there will be no winner campaign, and both versions will be sent to an equal amount of recipients.
 To change these options, click and drag the handle between B and Winner (see image below).

 Once you set the A/B settings, click NEXT STEP to move forward.

 It is the last step of your campaign setup.
-You can now either schedule this campaign for later or send it immediately.
-Once you click the send button, the process initiated, and A and B version will start going out to your test groups.
+You can now either schedule this Campaign for later or send it immediately.
+Once you click the send button, the process will be initiated, and A and B versions will go out to your test groups.

 If you are testing a campaign with a sender's email address that is not verified yet, the system will inform you about it.
 It would be best if you verified it before you can start an A/B testing campaign.
 The verification process is as simple as clicking on the VERIFY button and checking your inbox for the email.
 Click a verification link there, and you are good to go.

-Once you're good to go with your sender's email address, feel free to double-check all your setup: subject lines, sender's name, chosen segments, and A/B testing preferences.
+Once everything is settled with your Sender's email address, feel free to double-check the whole setup: subject lines, Sender's name, chosen segments, and A/B testing preferences.